Travel Routes through India: Explore India in 4 weeks

 This article will explore some outline routes for anyone looking to travel through India in one month.
 Often people say that ‘a life time is not enough to explore all of India’.
-Therefore, we suggest that a month is the least amount of time you would want to spend to here!
-Each outline includes an overview of the routes, the destinations, the highlights, and the modes of travel.
+Therefore, we suggest that one month in India is the least amount of time you would want to spend to here!
+There is no single best route to travel India, so we have provided 5 different routes.
+Each outline covers 4 weeks in India, and includes an overview of the routes, the destinations, the highlights, and the modes of travel.

 The E-Visa or the Visa on arrival has made India a much simpler place to get to for travelers wanting to visit India.

 route 1: the classic north and south

 Route: Delhi – Varanasi – Agra – Jaipur – Jaisalmer – Jodhpur – Udaipur – Mumbai – Goa – Hampi – Kerala

 This travel route through India is one of the most popular month long routes for travelers, especially with backpackers.
 This route has you starting in the historically rich capital.
 Head east to visit one of the oldest cities known to civilization.
 Travel west to visit the Taj Mahal, and then loop around the Desert State of Rajasthan.